 All-new 2020 3T Exploro RaceMax aero gravel race bike

 The new Exploro RaceMax takes lessons learned not just from 3T’s own Exploro – which pretty much introduced many of us to the idea of fast gravel or “going slow, faster & going fast, slower“.
-But it is also simply builds on the evolution of gravel riding in those four years since 3T’s first bike introduction.
+But it is also simply built on the evolution of gravel riding in those four years since 3T’s first bike introduction.
 In that time gravel has somewhat divided itself into three somewhat distinct camps – those out to ride any road surface, riders looking to race dirt & gravel roads as fast as possible, and bikepackers pushing the boundaries of riding drop bar bikes deep into the unknown.

-3T took a deep look at what separated each camp and realized of course that it was often tire choice.
+3T took a deep look at what separated each camp and realized of course that it was often a tire choice.
 They wanted to evolve their gravel racer, maintaining or even improving its off-road capability while keeping road-like speeds.
 That meant again refining aerodynamics.
 But to go more aero on gravel, you have to first start with the tire, and better understand real tire width & radii…

 A Study in REAL gravel tire size: Radius & Width As Measured (RAM/WAM)

 To do that, 3T wanted to know what tires people were riding and really what variation there was.
 So, they started a study of hundreds of gravel tires essentially divided into three categories: low profile slicks >35mm wide almost all 700c, medium profile knobs >35mm wide but still 700c, and generally wider & knobbier >2.0″ 650b tires.